Skip to main content

 Guidelines for a Letter of Intent (LOI)

-An LOI can be submitted if you are uncertain whether your proposed project qualifies for AFSA funding.
-It consists of a brief synopsis of your proposal that is only one or two pages long (attachments may be added if deemed necessary).
+An LOI should be submitted if you are uncertain whether your proposed project qualifies for AFSA funding.
+It consists of a brief, one-page synopsis of your proposal (attachments may be added if deemed necessary).
 Understandably, investigators may not have all of the details worked out at this stage, however AFSA encourages applicants to include the following six components in their LOI:

-Study hypothesis: This consists of a one-sentence statement with supporting sentences that may include documented references, clinical data on a small number of subjects, or whatever else has led you to your hypothesis.
+Study hypothesis: This consists of a one-sentence statement with supporting sentences as that may include references, clinical data, or whatever else has led you to your hypothesis.

-Study design: Identify the study population(s), duration of study, primary testing methods to be used, and other comments that describe how the study will be conducted.
+Study design: Identify the study population(s), duration of study, and primary testing methods to be used.

-Estimated budget: Include a total dollar amount (in U.S. funds) as well as a breakdown into the following sections: (a) principal investigator salary, if any; (b) technician(s) or other supportive staff salary, if any; (c) permanent equipment costs, if any (and identify the equipment); (d) cost of consumable supplies; and (e) cost of other expenses (itemize as much as possible).
-AFSA realizes that these budget figures are only estimates, but if possible, please provide anticipated budget totals for each of the five categories.
+Estimated budget: Include a total dollar amount (in U.S. funds).
+AFSA realizes that this budget figure is only an estimate.
 The maximum award size is $85,000 in U.S. funds.
 Contact AFSA if you are considering a proposal for a larger sum of money.
 Exceptions to the one-time maximum award amount may be made on a case-by-case basis.

 Patient-relevance: Describe how your study could potentially lead to the improved well-being of patients with FM.
-Please be specific and be certain that your project proposal offers something “new” in terms of the possible causes of or treatments for FM.
+Please be specific and be certain that your project proposal offers something “new” in the field of FM.
 Keep in mind, AFSA does not fund studies related to behavioral, psychosocial, self-help, or movement therapies.

 Note: No institutional overhead is allowed because all funds for research are obtained from patients with FM.
 If you are concerned about being able to meet this requirement, please contact AFSA.
 We can usually persuade your institution to waive its overhead fees prior to submitting an LOI or application (whichever one comes first).